acalleia/Hangman-a-WDI-Project-01-Story/proposal.md

 ## Phases of Completion

-Phase 0 - create library of words and make a way to pull a word from it randomly and subsequently broken into an array of letters.
-This
+Phase 0 - Game Setup

+    Create library of words and make a way to pull a word from it randomly and subsequently broken into an array of letters.

+    make container div holding image of hanged man.

+    make divs that 'cover' hanged man.

+    Have array of letters be represented as hidden p tags inside of divs that have border bottom to imitate underlined letters.

+    Create 26 divs for each letter with a toggle function event listener on click to check the array of letters for a match.

+Phase 1- Game Logic

+    Once a letter is matched it should: reveal the hidden p tag;
+        remove the underlined div;

+        change the letter div itself:
+            remove event listener;
+            look 'spent';

+    If the letter does not match:
+        remove a 'cover' div;

+        change the letter div itself:
+            remove event listener;
+            look 'spent';

+Phase 2- Win Conditions
+    If word is revealed:
+        display win image;
+        prompt to play again;

+    If is hanged man is revealed:
+        zoom in on hanged man;
+        prompt to play again;

+Phase 3- Bonus

+    Create intro animations;
+    animate fire;
+    animate tree;
+    make ALL the pictures;

 ## Links and Resources

-(Anything you've looked up so far or are thinking about using.)
+CSS the book any book